hvdwolf/XSofiaTweaker/README.md

 # XSofiaTweaker

 This xposed module:
 * captures the hardware keys from the Joying unit and allows you to reprogram them.
-This must/can be configured from the Settings (sub)screen.
+* allows you to reprogram the steering wheel keys.
 * allows you to switch on/off the nokill.
 * allows you to unmute channel 4, which is used for Google voice feedback.
 * can act on the ACC_ON, ACC_OFF and Resume events.

+This must/can be configured from the Settings (sub)screen.

 This module can replace the custom key mod mod from Gustden.